keen/keen-tracking.js/README.md

 client.recordEvent('pageview', {});
 ```

 Every event that is recorded will inherit this baseline data model.
-Additional properties defined in `client.recordEvent()` will be applied before the event finally submitted.
+Additional properties defined in `client.recordEvent()` will be applied before the event is finally recorded.

 What else can this SDK do?